 The Great Basilica of St Titus

-The ruins of the Great Basilica (6th century AD) of Gortyn is located 200m south of the main archaeological site, on the way to Mitropolis village.
+The ruins of the Great Basilica of Gortyn is located 200m south of the main archaeological site, on the way to Mitropoli village.
 The five-aisled temple, discovered accidentally in 1978, was the largest church in Crete.
-The temple was dedicated to St. Titus, but after its destruction by an earthquake (670AD), it was moved to the temple inside the current archaeological site.
+The temple was dedicated to Saint Titus, but after its destruction by an earthquake (670AD), it was moved to the temple inside the current archaeological site.

 The Temple of Apollo